Naturally Daily

 If your skin is sensitive, you can get an infection due to a wasp sting.
 Thyme oil can protect you from this infection, thanks to its antimicrobial properties.

 A study was published in 2011.
-It reported that Thyme oil has strong antibacterial and antiseptic properties.
+It is reported that Thyme oil has strong antibacterial and antiseptic properties.
 [7]

 Another Study published in 2012 reported that the antimicrobial properties of thyme oil could work against those bacterial strains that are resistant to several drugs.
 [8]